 More Fun Riddles

-If you enjoyed these tricky riddles, why not try our other fun riddles too, including these:
+If you enjoyed these challenging tricky riddles for adults and older kids, why not try our other great riddles and answers, as well as the rest of our puzzles and brain teasers too, including these: